Compare OCBC Miles Credit Cards

 Which OCBC miles credit cards does SGfi compare?

-SGfi currently compares 1 OCBC Bank miles card: OCBC 90°N Card.
+SGfi currently compares 2 OCBC Bank miles cards: OCBC 90°N Card and OCBC Rewards Card.
 Each is ranked by projected annual miles at the monthly spend you enter on the calculator above.

 Which OCBC miles card has the lowest annual fee?